makerviet/via-docs/content/_index.en.md

     description: "The core components of VIA project"
     header:
       title: Platform
-      hlcolor: "#8bc34a"
+      hlcolor: "#ffeb0080"
       color: '#fff'
       fontSize: 32
       width: 220
     cards:
-      - subtitle: Hardware
+      - subtitle: Software
         subtitlePosition: center
-        description: "We develop the best circuit boards and components at a reasonable price as a platform to build 3D printed car models with the criteria of simplicity, ease of deployment, and ease of expansion."
+        description: "We provide baseline source code and tutorials for you to build your own self-driving car, which can run autonomously in our simulation environment and physically on our 3D printed car platform."
-        image: images/section/circuit-board.png
+        image: images/section/machine-learning.png
         color: white
         button:
           name: "More"